Climate action funding

 How involved should youth be?

-Elementary-aged children can help brainstorm project ideas, vote for their favorite and think through the project steps.
+Elementary-aged children can help brainstorm project ideas, vote for their favourite and think through the project steps.
 They can also be highly involved in the hands-on implementation of the project.
 The adult mentor may need to submit the online application and develop the project budget.

 Junior high and high school-aged youth may come up with their own project ideas, think through the steps required and write their own draft responses to the application questions.
 Support and advice from the adult mentor may be required for creating the budget and finalizing the application responses.